cmsc426/cmsc426.github.io/pano-prereq.md

 <a name='quick'></a>
 ## 1. Introduction

 We have seen fascinating things that our camera applications like instagram, snachat or your default phone app do.
 It can be creating a full structure of your face for facial recognition or simply creating a panorama from multiple images.
-In this course, we will learn how to recreate such applications but before that we require to learn about the basics like filtering, features, camera models and tranformations.
+In this course, we will learn how to recreate such applications but before that we require to learn about the basics like filtering, features, camera models and transformations.
 This article is all about laying down the groundwork for the aforementioned applications.
-Let's start with some basic operations that can applied on an image.
+Let's start with understanding the most basic aspects of an image: features.

 ## 2. Features and Convolution
 ### 2.1 What are features?